 In May 2018 the council entered the Master Development Agreement (MDA) at Canada Water with British Land (BL).
 The primary purpose in entering into the MDA was to bring about the comprehensive regeneration of the area for the benefit of the local community.
 The MDA will underpin the delivery of around 3,000 new homes, up to 20,000 new jobs, significant improvements to the public realm and a new council leisure centre.
 A secondary consideration was to generate income to support service delivery.
-To that end, the agreement gives the council an option to invest on commercial terms in the project.
+To that end, the agreement gives the council an option to invest on commercial terms in the project

 Planning consent for the Canada Water Masterplan was granted in May 2020 and, with all pre-conditions being met, a 500 year headlease was granted to British Land by the council on 16 December 2020.
-The headlease is the ownership basis that allows BL to deliver the regeneration project.
+The headlease is the ownership basis that allows British Land to deliver the regeneration project.

 The MDA is structured as a land transaction that credits the council with a 20% ownership stake in project land, as well as the right to invest up to 20% of the cost of developing each plot; in return for a commensurate share of the development value created.
 As each plot comes forward for development, the council will have the option to either invest in that plot to maintain the council's ownership, sell out its interest or retain the land interest and not invest into that plot.
+The council did not receive any investment proposals in financial year 2021-22 nor in financial year 2022-23.
+The council therefore has not made any additional investment commitments in either of those years.

 The substance of the overall agreement is that the council will retain the freehold of its land holding so that it can have some control over the development and future operation of the site through the headlease, but without having sufficient control over the use of the property that it would remain as an asset for the council.
 The council's remuneration for the leasehold will be resolved as a result of future developments.
 British Land substantially has the right to use the project land over the 500 year term of the lease as well as the risks and rewards of ownership from future development thereby substantially controls the use of the asset.
-Key factors such as the long length of the lease term, its indeterminable residual value and the fact that BL has independentally commenced the development of new plots have led the Council to make the critical judgement is that this arrangement is deemed to be a finance lease.
+Key factors such as the long length of the lease term, its indeterminable residual value and the fact that BL has independently commenced the development of new plots have led the council to make the critical judgement is that this arrangement is deemed to be a finance lease.

-Also 100% of the rents are assessed as being contingent which meant recognition of a long term debtor was not possible.
+Also 100% of the rents are assessed as being contingent which meant recognition of a long-term debtor was not possible.
 It was assessed that there are no minimum lease payments in the Headlease.
-On the critical judgement related to the existence of any contingent assets, the council has assessed that they do not meet the level of probability required to disclose as a contingent asset, nor can they be reliably measured and therefore formed a prudent view that the value is zero for contingent assets (rentals), until such time that secure information is available to provide an opinion to the contrary.
+On the critical judgement related to the existence of any contingent assets, the council has assessed that they do not meet the level of probability required to disclose as a contingent asset, nor can they be reliably measured and therefore formed a prudent view that the value is zero for contingent assets (rentals), until such time that secure information is available to provide an opinion

-The appropriate accounting treatment is therefore to write out the Property, Plant and Equipment asset for the land at Canada Water and to recognise a debtor asset equal to the council's net investment in the lease.
-Therefore the value of the project land i.e. £66.0m is a loss on disposal and has been written off to the Comprehensive Income and Expenditure and the value of Property, Plant and Equipment reduced by the same amount in the Balance Sheet.
 However, as future rental streams are dependent on future investment decisions, it is not possible to reliably estimate these at this stage.
 Accordingly the amounts received under the lease will be contingent rents, to be credited to the Comprehensive Income and Expenditure Statement as received.